Sti2nd/sti2nd.github.io/readme.md

 ### Deploy

-Just push, and Github does the rest.
+Just push, and Github will build and deploy.